What is a Branch or Department Financial Manager?

 Branch or Department Financial Managers who work in New York, New Jersey, or Delaware, make the highest salaries.

-Below is a list of the median annual salaries for Branch or Department Financial Managers in different U.S. states.
+How much do Branch or Department Financial Managers make in different U.S. states?

 |State||Annual Mean Salary|